Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Computational experiments with DINNs

-In the study of biological phenomena, experimental data often contain inherent noise, which can stem from various sources such as measurement errors or biological variability.
-This noise introduces uncertainties that can significantly affect the accuracy of parameter estimation, posing challenges for building reliable and precise models.
-Noisy observations can obscure underlying dynamics and introduce uncertainty into the learning process, making it challenging for neural networks to find the true relationships from the data.
-In order to confront these challenges and prove the reliability of VINNs, different levels of uncorrelated gaussian noise (e.g., $1\%$, $5\%$, $10\%$, $20\%$) are introduced into the data, and experiments are performed.
-The models undergo about one million iterations to achieve the convergence of the system \eqref{main model}.
+In case of biological phenomena, experimental data often contain inherent noise which can come from various sources such as measurement errors or experimental variability.
+This noise introduces uncertainties that can significantly affect the accuracy of parameter estimation.
+It is challenging to build a reliable model that can precisely capture the actual infection progression from a noisy dataset.
+Noisy observations can obscure underlying dynamics and introduce uncertainty into the learning process, making it challenging for neural networks to accurately predict the temporal evolution of the dependent variables of a system.
+In order to confront these challenges and prove the reliability of \textit{DINNs}, different levels of uncorrelated gaussian noise (e.g., $1\%$, $5\%$, $10\%$, and $20\%$) are introduced into the data, and experiments are performed.
 During these experiments, a 10\% variation in parameters is maintained, along with the same number of data points and learning rate as discussed in the previous Subsection \ref{Impacts of parameter ranges on parameter estimation}.
-These experiments reveal that VINNs produce reliable outcomes under substantial noise levels up to 20\% and achieve a maximum relative mean squared error of $0.0145$ in learning the dynamics of the system \eqref{main model}.
-However, the high levels of noise complicates the precise learning of the dynamics, suggesting that additional training may be required to stabilize these estimates.
-The predictions made by VINNs under 1\%, 5\%, 10\% and 20\% noise are visually represented in Figure \ref{fig: VINNs performance with varying uncorrelated gaussian noise} and the optimal estimated values of the parameters are listed in Table \ref{tab:Noisy_data}.
-The experiments in this section suggest that an increase in noise in the dataset diminishes the ability of VINNs to learn the system dynamics, causing the estimated parameter values to deviate significantly from their true values.
+These experiments reveal that \textit{DINNs} produce reliable outcomes under substantial noise levels up to 20\% and achieve a maximum RRMSE of $0.1228$ in learning the dynamics of system \eqref{main model}.
+However, the high level of noise complicates the precise learning of the dynamics, suggesting that additional training is required to stabilize these estimates.
+The predictions made by \textit{DINNs} under 1\%, 5\%, 10\% and 20\% noise are visually represented in Figure \ref{fig: DINNs performance with varying uncorrelated gaussian noise} and the optimal estimated values of the parameters are listed in Table \ref{tab:Noisy_data}.
+The $\%$RE in the estimated parameters and the variations in `MSE' across different levels of noise are depicted in Figures \ref{3D bar plot} and \ref{fig:Bar plot of `MSE' for different levels of noise}, respectively.
+The experiments in this section suggest that an increase in noise in the dataset decreases the ability of \textit{DINNs} to learn the system dynamics, leading to significant deviation in the values of estimated parameters from their true values.